Emergency Dentist — Louisville, KY

 Can I wait to see my dentist?

 No one has time in their day for an unplanned trip to their dentist.
-It’s tempting to wait until you have time in your schedule an appointment.
+It’s tempting to wait until you have time in your schedule for an appointment.
 Unfortunately, if you wait too long to have a dental emergency treated, you might lose your tooth.
 It’s best to see your dentist as soon as possible.
 Our office uses the latest technologies and methods to streamline your care because we know your time is valuable.
 Our flexible office hours also accommodate your busy schedule to ensure you get the care you need promptly.

 Should I go to the emergency room?